Yevgeny Tarle: Life

+Early life and education

-Born as Grigory Tarle in Kyiv, Russian Empire (modern-day Ukraine) into a prosperous Jewish family, he adopted the name of Yevgeny in 1893 following his baptism to Orthodox Christianity in Saint Sophia's Cathedral to marry Olga Grigorievna Mikhailova who belonged to Russian nobility.
-His father, Viktor Grigorievich Tarle, came from Merchantry Social Estate and ran a shop in Kyiv; he also translated books from Russian to German, including Fyodor Dostoyevsky's works.
-Yevgeny's mother, Rozalia Arnoldovna Tarle, was a housewife who dedicated herself to raising children.
-He had four siblings.
+Yevgeny Tarle born Grigory Tarle in 1874 in Kiev, Russia (modern-day Ukraine) into a Jewish family.
+He changed his name as a young man, before converting to the Orthodox Church.
+His father, Viktor Grigorievich Tarle, belonged to the Merchantry Social Estate and ran a shop in Kiev.
+Viktor also translated books from Russian to German, including the works of Fyodor Dostoyevsky.
+Viktor and his wife Rozalia Arnoldovna Tarle had four children.

-In 1892, Tarle completed the gymnasium in Kherson and entered the Imperial Novorossiya University on Fyodor Uspensky's recommendation.
-In a year, he moved to the University of Kyiv to study history and philosophy.
-He was "the most distinguished student of Ivan Vasilevich Luchitski (1845–1918) of the University of Kyiv".
-After finishing his undergraduate education in 1896, he continued there as a graduate student in history.
+Early political activism

-As a student, Tarle joined Marxist clubs and took an active part in the social democracy movement.
-He frequently visited Kyivan factory workers as a lecturer and agitator.
+As a student, Tarle joined Marxist clubs and took an active part in the social democratic movement, frequently visiting Kievan factory workers as a lecturer and agitator.
 On 1 May 1900, he was arrested during a secret meeting in the middle of Anatoly Lunacharsky's speech.
-Tarle was sent to Kherson under police supervision and was forbidden to teach at Imperial universities and gymnasiums.
-In August, he and his wife could move to Warsaw, where they spent about a year.
-During that time, he published articles on history in various magazines.
-In 1901, he was also allowed a two-day visit to St. Petersburg to defend his master's thesis on Thomas More.
-With the support of colleagues he was finally given permission to work as a privatdozent at the University of St. Petersburg in 1903, a position he held until 1917.
+Tarle was sent to Kherson under police supervision and was banned from teaching at imperial universities and gymnasiums.
+In August, he and his wife moved to Warsaw, where he published articles on history in various magazines.
+In 1901, he was allowed a two-day visit to St. Petersburg to defend his master's thesis on Thomas More.
+With the support of his colleagues, he was permitted to work as a privatdozent at the University of St. Petersburg in 1903, a position he held until 1917.

-In February 1905, Tarle was arrested again for participating in student protests and excluded from the university.
+In February 1905, Tarle was arrested again for participating in student protests and was excluded from the university.
 However, after the October Manifesto decriminalized Marxists, he returned and continued his teaching career.
 To achieve his doctoral degree, he completed a two-volume dissertation about France.
-His interest in France increased in time: he completed another work on the economic history of France in 1916.
-From 1913 to 1918, he also served as a professor at the University of Tartu.
+From 1913 to 1918, he served as a professor at the University of Tartu.
+During this time, he completed another work on the economic history of France, published in 1916.

 Foreign travel

-From 1903 to 1914, Tarle traveled to France yearly.
-He did research in the libraries and archives of Western Europe for all his early works, spending a lot of time at the Archives Nationales (France) in particular.
-He also contacted many prominent historians and even read a paper at the World Congress of Historical Studies held in London in 1913.
-The number of his works prior to the Revolution amounted to 211.
-His most important publications before the revolution were:
+From 1903 to 1914, Tarle travelled to France yearly.
+He researched in the libraries and archives of Western Europe for his early works and read a paper at the World Congress of Historical Studies held in London in 1913.
+The number of his works before the Revolution amounted to 211.
+His most notable publications before the revolution were: